Syntomic cohomology and regulators for varieties over p-adic fields

-For arithmetic pairs $(U,\overline{U})$ that are log-smooth over $V^{\times}$ and of Cartier type this can be simplified further by using Hyodo-Kato complexes (cf. Proposition \ref{reduction1} below).
+where square brackets stand for mapping fiber. \begin{remark} In the above definition one can replace the map $1-\phi_r$ with any polynomial map $P\in 1+XK[X]$ to obtain the analog of Besser's finite polynomial cohomology.
+This was studied in \cite{BLZ}. \end{remark} For arithmetic pairs $(U,\overline{U})$ that are log-smooth over $V^{\times}$ and of Cartier type this can be simplified further by using Hyodo-Kato complexes (cf. Proposition \ref{reduction1} below).
 To do that, consider the following sequence of maps of homotopy limits.
-Homotopy limits are taken in the $\infty$-derived category.
+Homotopy limits are taken in the $\infty$-derived category (to do that we define the maps $\iota_{\pi}$ by the zigzag from diagram (\ref{infinity-category})).
 We will describe the coherence data only if they are nonobvious.

 The first map was described above.
 The second one is induced by the distinguished triangle The third one - by the section $\iota_{\pi}: \R\Gamma_{\hk}(U,\overline{U})_{\mathbf Q}\to \R\Gamma_{\crr}((U,\overline{U})/R)_{\mathbf Q}$ (notice that $\iota_{\dr,\pi}=\gamma_{r}^{-1}i^*_{\pi}\iota_{\pi}$).
 We will show below that the third map is a quasi-isomorphism.